geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-09-15/meeting-transcript.md

 The thing that I eventually imagine is that you're going to have kernels in the big graph and it's literally just going to be a bunch of rewrite rules to transform those kernels into the bytes that get shoved into the MAC on the GPU.

 ##### **Geohot** [[00:45:06](https://www.youtube.com/watch?v=2kpAMGBbtf8&t=2706)]
-This is like putting the drivers in TinyGrid kind of project.
+This is like putting the drivers in TinyGrad kind of project.
 But you know, I think you wrote the memory planner.

 ##### **Geohot** [[00:45:17](https://www.youtube.com/watch?v=2kpAMGBbtf8&t=2717)]
-I think the JIT is kind of similar stuff, figuring out how we could not use shape tracker
+I think the JIT is kind of similar stuff, figuring out how we could not use ShapeTracker

 ##### **Geohot** [[00:45:24](https://www.youtube.com/watch?v=2kpAMGBbtf8&t=2724)]
 in there.
 Yeah.
 So the three-file ULONG, it's no longer web GPU complaining about a lot of the ULONG stuff?
 Oh, is that good or bad?